emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site has some sorting options, but more content discoverability options would be nice. ⚠️

 ***
+## HollyMovieHD
+### Score: 9/20
+1. Streams load very fast. ✔️
+1. Has 1080p, but can't be changed lower. ⚠️
+1. Good for both new and old content. ✔️
+1. Only 1 source for most things, but it almost always works. ✔️
+1. Site does not have episode auto-next. ❌
+1. Sites UI is dated, has lots of room for improvement. ❌
+1. Site is lacking subtitle features. ❌
+1. Has movies shows and anime. ✔️
+1. Has no watchlists, continue watching or history. ❌
+1. Site is lacking in terms of content discoverability and sorting. ❌

+***
 ## Cataz
 ### Score: 8/20
 1. Uses file hosts which are known for being slow sometimes. ⚠️